michellepace/prototype-claude.ai/messy/ref-navigation.md

 ## File Structure

-IMPORTANT: Implement the navigation drawer using EXACTLY this modular component approach:
+IMPORTANT: Implement the modal navigation drawer using EXACTLY this modular component approach:

 ```
 components/